 Contagious helps brands and advertising agencies understand and adapt to shifts in marketing, consumer culture and technology.
 Our dedicated consultancy division, Contagious Insider, delivers hands-on help to effect change in our clients’ companies.

 Contagious Magazine, our hard-copy quarterly publication analyses the world’s most innovative brands, and learns from the people behind them.
 An online intelligence service, Contagious I/O is Contagious’ collaborative and fully customisable research platform.
 Contagious events attract delegates from the world’s smartest brands, agencies and businesses.

-The event includes a full day conference programme, with Contagious consultants as well as expert guest speakers, a series of interactive workshops, an awards scheme, and an exhibition to showcase disruptive start-ups, innovative new technologies and the makers behind them.
+The event includes a full day conference programme, with Contagious consultants as well as expert guest speakers, panel debates and discussions, an awards scheme, and an exhibition to showcase disruptive start-ups, innovative new technologies and the makers behind them.